srimpsrimp/collections/README.md

 Maintainers reserve the right to reject collections, even if they meet the guidelines, for any reason.

+**Please only edit / create one collection per PR, it is easier to review, thanks!**

 ## Release

 Even if collections are updated in this repo, updated collections will go live in a future release (which may not be the next one).